russellfunk/phd_toolbox/python/README.md

 # for loop
 for company in companies:
   print(company)

+# note that "company" is just a variable we create to unpack "companies", we can name it anything
+for element in companies:
+  print(element)

 # we can also use slice notation
 for i in range(0,len(companies)): print(i, companies[i])